eradiate/eradiate/docs/rst/developer_guide/scene_element_guide.rst

          ...  # Rest of definition skipped

-* :class:`~eradiate.scenes.core.SceneHelper` works around unit quantities in a convenient fashion.
-While all attributes are meant to be unitless and unit tracking done using the unit fields, :class:`~eradiate.scenes.core.SceneHelper` and its derived classes can still have their attributes initialised with :class:`pint.Quantity` instances (which *must* be created using Eradiate's unit registry :data:`eradiate.util.units.ureg`).
-When that happens, :class:`~eradiate.scenes.core.SceneHelper`'s `post-init hook <https://www.attrs.org/en/stable/init.html#post-init-hook>`_ will strip units from the attribute, after converting it to the stored unit.
+* :class:`~eradiate.scenes.core.SceneElement` works around unit quantities in a convenient fashion.
+While all attributes are meant to be unitless and unit tracking done using the unit fields, :class:`~eradiate.scenes.core.SceneElement` and its derived classes can still have their attributes initialised with :class:`pint.Quantity` instances (which *must* be created using Eradiate's unit registry :data:`eradiate.util.units.ureg`).
+When that happens, :class:`~eradiate.scenes.core.SceneElement`'s `post-init hook <https://www.attrs.org/en/stable/init.html#post-init-hook>`_ will strip units from the attribute, after converting it to the stored unit.
   An important consequence is that this post-init hook must be executed by